 Project kickoff meeting agenda template

-If you’ve ever worked on a project, you know that the initial planning meetings can quickly veer off course.
-A project kickoff meeting agenda template ensures all bases are covered so that you start your project off on the right foot.
-The template should lay out the entire meeting, including covering the project charter, deciding on a rough timeline and budget, and listing key stakeholders.
+A reality of projects is that sometimes, the initial planning meetings can quickly veer off course.
+A project kickoff meeting agenda template makes sure you cover all the bases and start the project on the right foot.
+This template will typically lay out the entire meeting, including the project charter, a rough timeline and budget, and identify key stakeholders.

 Sprint planning meeting agenda template

-If you use the scrum methodology, you’ll also need to kick off each sprint with a sprint planning meeting.
-The right template can align everyone in the same direction and make sure all team members understand their responsibilities.
+If you use the scrum methodology, you likely kick off each sprint with a sprint planning meeting.
+The right template can set everyone in the same direction as far as goals and tasks and make sure all team members understand their responsibilities.

-For instance, you can allot some time in your sprint planning meeting to go over your sprint planning board, like the one shown below.
+For instance, you can allot some time in your sprint planning meeting to review tasks, shown on the sprint planning board below.

 Fundraising meeting agenda template

-Another situation in which meeting agendas are valuable is a fundraising meeting.
+Meeting agendas can be especially helpful during fundraising meetings.
 Fundraising efforts can have so many moving pieces that it’s easy to lose track.
-An agenda should list everything like potential big contributors, different types of fundraising efforts and events, and more.
+An agenda can list everything from potential contributors to venues, decor, and more.

-Meeting agenda templates can help you save time and conduct more effective gatherings.
-But with tools like MS Word, templates can be difficult to customize to your needs or collaborate on as a team.
+As we mentioned earlier, meeting agenda templates can help you save time and conduct more effective gatherings, but some templates are harder to customize to your needs or collaborate on as a team.

 FAQs about meeting agenda